-5.2 The Scheme of Delegation and supporting instruments which detail the expectations of those empowered to make decisions under that scheme are published on the Commissioner's website and on the intranet.
-2. Put people first 5.3 The arrangements for dealing with complaints against Police Officers and police staff are set out in recently revised regulations and IPCC statutory guidance.
-In addition NYP publish a local complaints procedure which reflects statutory arrangements.
-2. Put people first The revised arrangements for dealing with complaints contain a greater emphasis upon the local resolution of complaints and have resulted in a considerably enhanced workload for PSD's as a result of transfer of the responsibility for dealing with the majority of complaint related appeals from the IPCC to Police Forces.
-There is a standing invitation for the Commissioner or her delegate to inspect complaints files and other Professional Standards records.
-5.4 The Chief Constable has Anti-Fraud, Anti-Corruption and Confidential Reporting Arrangements which provide for the Head of Professional Standards to co-ordinate this aspect of affairs.
+Chief Constable's Arrangements Police & Crime Plan Goals Areas for Development 5.4 The Chief Constable has Anti-Fraud, Anti-Corruption and Confidential Reporting Arrangements which provide for the Head of Professional Standards to co-ordinate this aspect of affairs.
 2. Put people first There has been an exponential year on year rise of use by members of NYP of the Anonymous Messenger system the existence of which contributes to reassurance for the organisation and contributes to the creation of an unsafe environment for those who may choose to act corruptly.
 It is essential that these arrangements remain in place and continue to be regularly promoted.
 The Anti-Fraud, Anti-Corruption and Confidential Reporting Arrangements procedure is readily available to staff.
 5. Drive justice 5.5 Awareness Raising in relation to the Anonymous Messenger and other reporting systems is promoted by the Head of Professional Standards.
 5.6 Arrangements for the servicing of requests for information pursuant to the Data Protection Act and Freedom of Information Act are co-ordinated by the Civil Disclosure Unit.
 2. Put people first Completion of the Commissioner's new website to incorporate the products of the review of transparency and compliance undertaken by the legal advisors.
 The Commissioner has committed to meeting and where possible exceeding under the Elected Local Policing Bodies (Specified Information) Order.
-5.7 The provision of Equality and Human Rights compliance advice to the Commissioner and Chief Constable is provided under the auspices of Legal Services.
-This is focussed on compliance in amanner that permits the seizure of opportunities for people from minority groups to actively contribute to the development of improved, inclusive policing services.
-2. Put people first Develop the role of the Equality, Diversity and Human Rights Board so that emerging opportunities for community engagement can be considered by the Executive Board where necessary.
+5.7 The provision of Equality and Human Rights compliance advice to the Commissioner and the Chief Constable is provided under the auspices of Legal Services.
+This is focussed on compliance in a manner that permits the seizure of opportunities for people from minority groups to actively contribute to the development of improved, inclusive policing services.
+2. Put people first Develop the role of the Equality, Diversity and Human Rights Board (EDHR) so that emerging opportunities for community engagement can be considered by the Executive Board where necessary.
 The EDHR Leadership Board continues to meet regularly to co-ordinate the joint approach to such matters.
 5.8 Changes in the structure of North Yorkshire Police envisage the transfer of management of the Chief Constable's Delivery Unit (CCDU) from Professional Standards to Organisational Development under the leadership of the Commissioner's Chief Finance Officer.
 The administration of Policies and Procedure will therefore also be transferred.
 5.9 The monitoring of organisational maturity with respect to the national Information Assurance Maturity Model is overseen by the Information Assurance Board.
 4. Fit for the future To revise the terms of reference of the Information Assurance Model can adequately discharge its functions in light of changes consequent to stage 2 transfer.
+6. The arrangements for the management of the Chief Constable's financial affairs have been put in place and the Statutory officer arrangements will be subject to a 6 month assessment.
+Ongoing scrutiny is arranged for the forthcoming period and an audit schedule has been approved and published.
+6.1 The Commissioner has approved Financial and Contract Regulations, Property Procedure Rules and a Scheme of Delegation which set out a framework within which the Financial affairs of the Commissioner and the Chief Constable are managed.
+3. Deliver more with less As part of adopting a learning approach, a review of the arrangements as for their efficiency shall be undertaken in 6 months.
+The statutory Chief Finance Officers have responsibility for the overall management, monitoring and control of the financial affairs of the Commissioner and the Chief Constable.
+4. Fit for the future